wearetriple/web-defaults/project-structure.md

 │   │       ├── assets
 │   │       ├── Icon.tsx
 │   │       └── Icon.module.scss
-│   ├── config                            # all the global configuration, env variables etc. get exported from here and used in the app
-│   ├── connectors/
+│   ├── config                            # all the global configuration that can't exist in the .env in the root │   ├── connectors/
 │   │   └── Posts/
 │   │       ├── Posts.connector.tsx